CHARLOTTE METRO DSA BYLAWS

 Section 3: Meetings

-Meetings of the Steering Committee will take place as needed, in addition to Regular Meetings and the annual General Meeting.
+Meetings of the Steering Committee will take place as needed, in addition to General Meetings and the annual Chapter Convention.
 Advanced notice of a regular Steering Committee Meeting must be given at least seven (7) days before the planned date to the General Members.
 Meetings of the Steering Committee will be called by consensus of the Steering Committee.
 Emergency meetings of the Steering Committee maybe called as needed, and must be announced to the General Membership as soon as possible.

 Section 4: Quorum